ReaperJolly/ReaperJolly/README.md

 We can discuss everything from cs to sports to even politics :grin: but only while cooking and drinking good beer. :wink:

-Feel free to contact me on my FB
+Feel free to contact me

-www.facebook.com/kivimandarina.mangoananas

 Open for any suggestions and ready to learn and update current progress.